 NOTE: The Scoops case file will be provided by the instructor in class.
 Due to budget constraints, large volume copying is no longer provided by the Law School at no cost to students.
 "Hard" copies of the Scoops case file are being provided to each student at my actual cost of copying (without the mark up charged by the Law School bookstore for course readers).
 The cost per student is \$20.00.
-Payment either in cash or by a check, made to the order of Henry L. Hecht, should be made by no later than the fourth class of the semester on Wednesday, January 30, 2012.
+Payment either in cash or by check, made to the order of Henry L. Hecht, should be made by no later than the fourth class of the semester, currently set for Wednesday, September 11, 2013.

-2012 Federal Rules of Civil Procedure (LexisNexis 2012) and 2012 Federal Rules of Evidence (LexisNexis 2012)
+2013 Federal Rules of Civil Procedure (LexisNexis 2013) and 2013 Federal Rules of Evidence (LexisNexis 2013)